How can her father say 'no'. Screams!!! 2/18/2020.

 "It has accepted your daughter, and now you no longer have the option to refuse."

 "But... but it is clearly vicious!"
-The girl's father looked shocked at the amount of blood on her daughter's finger.
+The girl's father looked shocked at the amount of blood on his daughter's finger.

 "Give me your hand," the man ignored the father and spoke instead to the girl.
 "Do not be afraid," he said, as he moved her hand towards the cage, slipped her bleeding finger between the bars where the Critter began to gently lap up the blood.
 Soon there was no sign of blood nor injury.
 "There, that wasn't so bad, was it!"